Skip to main content

 Academic qualifications from an internationally recognised university equivalent to a Swedish bachelor's degree.

-Students in their final year of bachelor's studies can meet the requirement it they follow the instructions from University Admissions .
-Final-year students at Swedish universities must have completed 150 ECTS credits in their programme by 3 February.
+You can meet the requirement if you are in the final year of your bachelor's studies.
+Students at universities abroad must submit documents according to the instructions from University Admissions .
+Students at Swedish universities must have completed 150 credits in their programme by 3 February per the instructions from KTH .

 English proficiency